zhan4839/reAnalyst/reAnalyst/Non-image  Processing/README.md

 - `process.py`: Analyzes the lifecycle of system processes, identifying when processes are opened and closed.
 - `process_debug_info.py`: Extracts information about debugging sessions.
 - `windows.py`: Extracts information about window focus changes during RE tasks.
+- `mouseclickmatch.py`: Analyzes mouse click data and screenshot data (in hOCR format) together to match each mouse click with coresponding symbol clicked on screenshots.
 ## Prerequisites

 - Python 3.x